What's My Path to an EIT Certificate?

 If you applied using a paper application and still need blank copies of the Experience Reference Forms, see the Legacy Copy: PE Experience in the Additional Resources section.

 Next Steps After the Exams

 FE applicants with an EAC-ABET accredited degree: Simply re-register with NCEES for the FE (even if you originally applied through the Board).

 All other FE and all PE applicants: See the relevant exam application for how to reapply.

 After Passing the FE Exam

-Once you have your EIT number and the required experience, you can apply to sit for the PE Exam.
+Once you pass the FE, you can begin gaining the experience required for licensure and/or apply to sit for the PE Exam.

-Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license.
+Note: You are not licensed and cannot practice or hold out as licensed until the Board issues your license.

-Regardless of when obtained, your license will expire on June 30th of the next even-numbered year (for example, June 30, 2018).
+Regardless of when obtained, your license expires June 30th of every even-numbered year.